cheeriojs/cheerio/website/src/content/docs/advanced/extract.md

 automatically when using `fromURL` to load the document.
 Otherwise, use the `baseURI` option to specify the documents URL.

+If the document contains a `<base href>` element, that base URL takes precedence over the document's URL when resolving `href` and `src` props, the same way a browser resolves them.

 There are many props available here; have a look at the [`prop` method](/docs/api/classes/Cheerio#prop) for details.
 For example, to extract the `outerHTML` of all `.red` elements: